 EFA and the European Lung Foundation (ELF) identified the current situation of air travel with oxygen as challenging and we want to give insight to all stakeholders about the experiences of what chronic patients requiring oxygen to travel demands, what needs to be done prior to a air travel booking as well as what the airlines and authorities need to change to enable air travel with oxygen without creating cases of discrimination and exploitation.

-At the present, airlines are competitors who use oxygen as a commodity for profit, making air travel a luxury for patients in need of oxygen, as it can at times require a similar fee to the original price of the ticket.The project is to work on the harmonization of conditions for patients with respiratory illness and a need for oxygen during travel, making oxygen available at all times and free of charge to people in need on airlines.
+At the present, many airlines in Europe are competitors who use oxygen as a commodity for profit, making air travel a luxury for patients in need of oxygen, as it can at times require a similar fee to the original price of the ticket.
+In 2012, the project worked on the harmonization of conditions for patients with respiratory illness and a need for oxygen during travel, making oxygen available at all times and free of charge to people in need on airlines.
 EFA believes that airlines should complement the needed oxygen with the patients’ own supply free of charge for flights where more than one tank is necessary and that airlines should additionally offer transport of the additional tanks free of charge.
 As a long term objective, EFA envisions the creation of oxygen tank refill stations at major airports, much like those already existing in the Zurich Train Station.

 As a result of the inconsistencies of rules among different commercial airlines, patients who wish to travel, always come up with a series of questions regarding their possibilities to use oxygen with safety for their health and their trip.
 In the framework of Oxygen Harmonization Project, EFA collected questions from patients addressed to the European stakeholders influencing safety guidelines with the aim of demonstrating the need for harmonization of the oxygen use on board of aircraft in Europe.